Moses Mabhida Stadium: Bowl

 Around the perimeter, 1,750 columns and 216 raking beams provides the main support.
 Around the field, 900m of retaining walls stretches 8m high.
 A total of 1,780 pre-cast concrete seating panels creates the bowl form.
 There are over 80000 m2 of floor space within the stadium structure.

 Façade

 Over 100 columns surround the stadium.
 The height of the columns varies around the stadium, but the highest is 46m.
 In total 15000 m2 of façade surround the stadium.
 A total of 550 aluminium fins fit between the main columns.
 Perforated metal sheeting was placed between the aluminium fins, where required.

 Construction progress

 Completion

 Construction of the stadium was officially completed on 24 November 2009 and the first official match played there was between Amazulu and Maritzburg United on 29 November, with Maritzburg United winning 1–0.

 Major events

 In December 2015, the award-winning gospel ensemble Joyous Celebration recorded their first outdoor recording for Joyous Celebration 20 at the Moses Mabhida Stadium.

-2019 #Gcwalisaimabhida Maksandi music festival

-30 March 2019, Khuzani Indlamlenze Mpungose hosted #Gcwalisaimabhida Maskandi music festival, he is the first Maskandi artist to host a successful event in a sports venue like Moses Mabhida stadium, the venue was sold out.
-The music festival was sponsored by Isolezwe, Ukhozi FM, Ethekwini municipality..
-To name a few.